Pocahontas, Tennessee

 Pocahontas is an unincorporated community and census-designated place (CDP) in Hardeman and McNairy counties, Tennessee, United States.
 It is eighty-three miles southeast of Memphis.

 Pocahontas is a postal city with ZIP code 38061.
 Big Hill Pond State Park is nearby.

+Demographics

+As of the 2024 American Community Survey 5-Year Estimates, Pocahontas has an estimated population of 391.